 Your latest release in 2017 was ‘Let You Go‘ with Georgi Kay on the vocals.
 Can you get us through this record?

-I came across this weird dolphin/whale ambient noises on my computer that triggered me to write the Piano chords and melodies around that.
+I came across this weird dolphin/whale ambient noise on my computer that triggered me to write the Piano chords and melodies around that.
 Once I had a rough demo I sent the idea over to Georgi, she wrote some amazing ideas and that’s pretty much how it came together.
-[Read about the track]

 I’ve been a fan of Steve’s for a loooong time, so it’s always nice to be working with Size 😉

-Did Steve Angello give you some advice or they like this EP from the beginning?
+Did Steve Angello give you some advice or did they like this EP from the beginning?

 Yes, it was actually his idea to do it as an EP instead of just one single!